-Eligibility to participate West Virginia deputy sheriff's first employed after the effective date and any deputy sheriff's hired prior to the effective date who elect to become members.
+Eligibility to participate

-Authority establishing contribution obligations and benefit provisions
+West Virginia deputy sheriff's first employed after the effective date and any deputy sheriff's hired prior to the effective date who elect to become members.

-West Virginia State Code §5-10d discusses the Consolidated Public Retirement Board, which administers all public retirement plans in the state of West Virginia.
-The WVDSRS is also discussed in West
+Authority establishing contribution West Virginia State Code §5-10d discusses the obligations and benefit provisions Consolidated Public Retirement Board, which administers all public retirement plans in the state of West Virginia.
+The WVDSRS is also discussed in West paid to this plan in accordance with West Virginia State Code.
+WVDSRS members are required to contribute 8.5% of their annual covered salary and the county is required to contribute 12%.
+The contribution requirements of WVDSRS members are established and may be amended only by the State of West Virginia